ericsakowski/hpilo/README.md

 If you modify network settings but not the user after the initial run, hponcfg will return an error exit code for trying to create a user that already exists, but will still apply the new network settings.

-Only tested on Centos 6.4 with Puppet Enterprise 2.8.1.
-Should probably work on RHEL and SuSE.

 ##Similar Modules
 If you like this module, I have built a similar module that is generic and manages the IMPI device and IPMI user and doesn't depend on hp tools.